 By sharing information at the data (not document) level, patients won’t have to enter the same data over and over again for each Provider they visit, and Providers, including physicians, will have patient data precisely when they need it within existing workflows.

-FHIR has been in development, and in trial use since 2014.
+The FHIR standard has been in development, and in trial use since 2014.
 What has really stirred the pot, however, is the recent Office of the National Coordinator for Health Information Technology (ONC) ruling that requires access to all electronic health information at no cost (to patients).

 The flipside of this ruling are consequences for Providers accused of information blocking, a practice that interferes with, or prevents access, or use of electronic health information.
 And the violation is expensive – up to $1 million per violation.

 Today’s healthcare data systems must adapt to the expectations of open-access-patient-information and the FHIR standard.
 And patients will come to demand increased access to their own information.